 A best-case scenario is to always be ready for what the weather can throw at you and your house.
 However, we know that we rarely live in a best-case scenario world.
 It is in our best interest to adapt to the weather and get ready for Mother Nature.

-Foundations can be impacted by weather, whether its heat, cold, rain, or drought, but hard freezes can really damage your foundation walls.
+Weather can impact foundations, whether it’s heat, cold, rain, or drought, but hard freezes can damage your foundation walls.

 Protect Your Foundation from Freezing Damage

 When the soil freezes, it can become harder than concrete.
 As the temperatures go up and down, layers of soil can freeze causing pressure on the foundation from the ice expanding and contracting.
 This constant flexing puts a lot of stress on your foundation walls, causing cracks, bowing, and other problems.

 Frost heaving, or flexing, can be quite damaging.
 Some movements can be around four to eight inches with reports of shifting as big as 24 inches.
 It’s easy to see how soil movement like that can damage your foundation.

 There are ways to lower the impact of frost heaving, but it is not something the average homeowner can do.
 Three factors affect frost heaving.
 If you can control one of them, you can minimize the impact.